Trump to meet with national security advisers to discuss Syria action

 Trump on Thursday dismissed comments he made earlier this week that he would make a decision on on Syria within "24 to 48 hours."

-"Never said when an attack on Syria would take place," the president tweeted.
+"Never said when an attack on Syria would take place," Trump tweeted.
 "Could be very soon or not so soon at all!
 In any event, the United States, under my Administration, has done a great job of ridding the region of ISIS.
-Where is our 'Thank you America?'"
+Where is our 'Thank you, America?'"

+In the United Kingdom on Thursday, British Prime Minister Theresa May convened parliament to discuss the UK's response to this week's attacks.
+British ministers are expected to back May's call to join military action threatened by the United States and its allies.

+French President Emmanuel Macron also said on Thursday that he has "proof" that the Syrian government attacked the town of Douma with chemical weapons and said he would decide "in due course" whether to respond with air strikes.

+Two U.S. officials familiar with the intelligence told NBC News Thursday that the U.S. also now has proof, in the form of blood and urine samples, which suggest the presence of both chlorine gas and an unnamed nerve agent.

-Meanwhile, CIA Director Mike Pompeo sat for his confirmation hearing on Thursday to become Trump's next Secretary of State.
-In his opening remarks, Pompeo described Syria as a "failed state" that "poses a mounting threat to human rights, national security, and regional stability — and it deserves an increasingly severe response."
+Meanwhile, Secretary of State nominee Mike Pompeo, at his confirmation hearing Thursday, described Syria as a "failed state" that "poses a mounting threat to human rights, national security and regional stability — and it deserves an increasingly severe response."

-House Minority Leader Nancy Pelosi said that while Trump's actions were "proportionate" last year when he ordered a missile strike against a Syrian airfield, Congress should first grant him new authorization before any new action proceeds.
+House Minority Leader Nancy Pelosi, D-Calif., said that while Trump's actions were "proportionate" last year when he ordered a missile strike on a Syrian airfield, Congress should first grant him new authorization before any new action proceeds.